 Monday through Friday, 8 a.m. to 7 p.m.
 PT

 Saturday, 8 a.m. to 12 p.m.
 PT

 Closed Sunday and all major holidays

-- For urgent questions about your medication or health that require a clinician's assistance, please call an Ardon Health pharmacist toll-free at 855-425-4085, 24 hours a day, seven days a week.
+For urgent questions about your medication or health that require immediate clinical assistance, we are available 24 hours a day, seven days a week.
+You can call an Ardon Health pharmacist anytime at 855-425-4085.

 - Please call us toll-free at 855-425-4085, or fax us toll-free at 855-425-4096.